Writing process: Overview of cognitive model

 Linda Flower (a composition theorist known in the field of cognitive rhetoric) and John R. Hayes extended Bitzer's rhetorical situation and developed a set of heuristics that framed the writing process as a series of rhetorical problems to be solved.
 The heuristics focus on the generation and the structuring of ideas.
 Writers should choose goals with built-in guidelines that lead their content into certain directions.
 While generating ideas, four viable techniques come to play.
 These are: to write ideas without editing or filtering, to play out scenarios discussing the topic, to generate analogies, and to rest on ideas.
 When a writer is looking to push their ideas they should try to find cue words to the complex ideas together, to teach the ideas to another person, to tree ideas into classifications of organization, and to read their own writing as if they'd never seen it before.
 The last tool is to write for a specific audience by finding common ground with them.

 Flower and Hayes further developed the cognitive model in "The Cognition of Discovery" by observing writers in order to learn how they generate meaning.
 They outlined the rhetorical problem as a list of what a writer may address or consider.
 In doing so, they created a model for the rhetorical problem that can be split up into two main categories: The rhetorical situation and the writer's own goals.
 The rhetorical situation is what motivates a writer to create ideas.
 The writer's own goals are instrumental to how ideas are formed.
 The rhetorical situation is further split into the purpose of the writing, and who will be reading it.
 The writer's own goals are split into how the reader is affected, the persona the writer uses, the meaning the writer can create, and implementation of writing conventions.

+Relying too heavily on one singular model can be restrictive.
+Some researchers say the writing process approach is varied based on the amount of structure they have.
+When there are too many rules and planning, it can be counterproductive.
+Even though planning is necessary, sticking to it so strictly can lead to writer’s block.
+There is also the concept of generalization.
+This approach shows that the writing process is most effective when students can take a skill from one assignment to another with different concepts.
+In this theory, the process isn’t just about finishing the paper.
+It’s about using these building block skills for future tasks.

 They came to three results from their study, which suggests that good writers envelop the three following characteristics when solving their rhetorical problems: